Puppies-and-Kitties/tfr/server/users/mock_user_data/README.md

 Use instructions:
   first make sure you have mongodb-datasets and the mongodb client installed
+    From the mongodb-datasets readme:
+    "To use the `mongodb-datasets` command, install mongodb-datasets globally:
+    $ npm install -g mongodb-datasets"
-    it's listed in the package.json, so just run: npm install
+    To use the Javascript API, just run: npm install
+    And mongodb-datasets will be installed via package.json

   cd into this file's directory and run the following command
     mongodb-datasets mock-user-schema.json -n 10 -o mock-data.json --pretty